titustesche/synthia-framework/README.md

 install the dependencies of the Project using `npm i` while inside the `/src` folder.

 Finally, you can run `index.ts` with `node --require ts-node/register index.ts`.

+**Note:** `ts-node` has to be installed globally.

 The console should look like this:
 > $ node --require ts-node/register index.ts <br/>
 > Data source initialized <br/>
 > App listening on 3000

 If this is the case, you can open `index.html` in a browser of your choice (tested with Firefox) and start chatting.
-Note that both the backend Server and ollama have to be running to gain full functionality.
+Note that both the backend Server and ollama have to be running in order to actually chat with the AI.
-Alternatively, you can use just the frontend located in the `/frontend` directory to purely interact with ollama without script execution.
 Note that the frontend will try to send everything typed between { } to the backend.
 This will be fixed in a future update when I finally decide to rework the entire command detection system to finally take Database calls into account.